 Taking your son or daughter to his or her first major league baseball game is an experience every parent treasures.
-Not only will you get to make memories for your child, you’ll get to introduce them to America’s favorite pastime.
+Not only will you get to make memories for your child, but you’ll also get to introduce them to America’s favorite pastime.
 Exposing them to the game at a young age may also inspire them to look up to the baseball players and help establish the importance of a healthy and active lifestyle.

 Let’s face it, if your child is four years or under, he or she will probably have a hard time sitting still.
 Look into the kid-friendly seating at your local ballpark.
 Some stadiums have outfield and children’s park tickets that you can bring a blanket and enjoy the game with plenty of fun activities for your little ones.
 When they’re ready to sit down and take a short break, you’ll be able to watch an inning of baseball together.
 This is a fun start and great introduction to baseball games.